Bakwa Turunku: Life

 Much of the information on Bakwa Turunku's life is uncertain, particularly with regard to their gender.
 Historian Sa'ad Abubakar believes Bakwa was a woman, who likely reigned as the first sarauniya (queen) of Zazzau.
-According a local tradition, the name "Bakwa Turunku" may mean "the stranger belonging to the Toronke people" (from Toro in Tekrur).
-Another maintains that she was the daughter of Nohir, the twentieth ruler of Zazzau.
+According to a local tradition, the name "Bakwa Turunku" may mean "the stranger belonging to the Toronke people" (from Toro in Tekrur).
+Another maintains that they were the daughter of Nohir, the twentieth ruler of Zazzau.

 Before the 16th century, the people of Zazzau had lived in various separate settlements, with the walled towns of Kufena and Turunku eventually dominating the region.
 It is not clear which of the two served as the capital of Zazzau.
 According to various kinglists, Bakwa's entry is the first to indicate a capital, listed as "Bakwa of Turunku".
 Abdullahi Smith argues that Bakwa's succession overshadowed the pre-existing dynasty of Kufena.
 Sa'ad Abubakar expanded on this, suggesting that before their ascension Bakwa was an official of the kings of Kufena "holding the title of Sarauniya with Turunku as her fief."
-According to another tradition, both cities operated independtly until Bakwa, ruler of Turunku, seized power in Kufena.
+According to another tradition, both cities operated independently until Bakwa, ruler of Turunku, seized power in Kufena.

 Around 1535, Sarkin Zazzau Nohir died and was succeeded by his brother Kawanissa, who reigned for a year before his death.
 After an interregnum, Bakwa became sarki, either by election or by seizing the office.
 In accordance with Zazzau custom, Bakwa's eldest daughter Amina assumed the title of Magajiya at the age of sixteen and was gifted forty female slaves.
 Due to the limited water supply in Turunku, Bakwa established a new capital, Zaria, named after their second daughter.